TheNsBhasin/Drowsiness_Detection/README.md

 # Drowsiness Detection
-A Python script to detect your eyes and alert when the user feel drowsiness while driving.
+A Python script to detect driver drowsiness in a real-time and sound an alarm if driver appears to be drowsy.

 ## Setup